julyanvdw/London-Traffic-Disruption-ETL/README.md

 ---

 ### Example Application
 The example application completes the data lifecycle by consuming processed disruption data from our API server.
-It fetches data from the pipeline’s RESTful endpoints, process it, and create interactive visualizations using Plotly.
+It fetches data from the pipeline’s RESTful endpoints, processes it, and create interactive visualizations using Plotly.

 ![Example Application](screenshots/example.png)